LucRosset/Air-Ride/Development Log/README.md

 [2021-08-14]

-I haven't done this yet, but I plan to separate the methods that accelerate, break and rotate the machine from the main movement script.
+I haven't done this yet, but I plan to separate the methods that accelerate, brake and rotate the machine from the main movement script.
 This makes each movement script more consise and the parameters of methods can be swapped more easily and in a modular way.
 This will also make each machine a huge script container, since each movement script has several other scripts and there is at least two movement scripts: grounded and gliding/jumping.
 Oh well, I will start doing that once I finish the ground movement.